 One might think getting peanut butter in Uruguay is easy.

-When your taste buds get the best of you, it becomes a scavenger hunt to satisfy your suddenly nostalgic taste buds.
+When your taste buds get the best of you though, it becomes a scavenger hunt to satisfy your suddenly craving taste buds.

 The peanut butter jar goes into my suitcase to go to Costa Rica tomorrow.